High Fidelity Visualization of What Your Self-Supervised Representation Knows About: High-Fidelity Conditioning with Diffusion Models

 We base our work on the Ablated Diffusion Model (ADM) developed by \citet{dhariwal21arxiv} which uses a UNet architecture \citep{unet} to learn the reverse diffusion process.
 Our conditional variant -- called \emph{Representation-Conditionned Diffusion Model} (RCDM) -- is illustrated in Fig.~\ref{fig:model}.
-To suitably condition on representation $\vh=f(\vx)$, we replaced the Group Normalization layers of ADM by conditional batch normalization layers \citep{cganbn_2017} that take $\vh$ as conditioning\footnote{A similar technique was used by \citet{casanova2021instanceconditioned} for IC-GAN, discussed in the next section.}.
-More precisely we apply a fully connected layer to $\vh$ that reduces dimension to a vector of size 512.
+To suitably condition on representation $\vh=f(\vx)$, we followed the technique used by \citet{casanova2021instanceconditioned} for IC-GAN which rely on conditional batch normalization \citep{cganbn_2017}.
+More precisely, we replaced the Group Normalization layers of ADM by conditional batch normalization layers that take $\vh$ as conditioning.
+We also apply a fully connected layer to $\vh$ that reduces dimension to a vector of size 512.
 This vector is then given as input to multiple conditional batch normalization layers that are placed in each residual block of the diffusion model.
+An alternative conditioning method is to use the original conditioning method built inside ADM, and replace the embedding vector used for class labels by a linear layer that reduces dimension to a vector of the size of the time steps embedding.
+We didn't observe any differences in term of experimental results between those two methods as presented in Fig. \ref{fig:cond_timestep}.
+In this paper, we used the first conditioning method for most of the experiments in order to make a proper comparison with IC-GAN.

-In contrast with \citet{dhariwal21arxiv} we don't use the input gradient of a classifier to bias the reversed diffusion process towards more probable images, nor do we use any label information for training our model -- recall that our goal is building a visualization tool for SSL models that train on unlabeled data.
-Our batch normalization based conditioning is also different from the approach that was used by \citet{dhariwal21arxiv} when conditioning their super-resolution model on a low-resolution image.
-Their technique of upscaling and appending the conditioning image as extra channels to the input would not work for our application.
-Our representation $\vh$ typically has 2048 "channels" with no spatial extent: upscaling it to the size of the input image would blow up memory constraints.
+In contrast with \citet{dhariwal21arxiv} we don't use the input gradient of a classifier to bias the reversed diffusion process towards more probable images (classifier-guidance), nor do we use any label information for training our model -- recall that our goal is building a visualization tool for SSL models that train on unlabeled data.
+Another drawback of classifier-guidance is the need to retrain a classifier on inputs generated by the diffusion process.
+Since training SSL models can be very costly, retraining them was not an option, thus we had to find a method that could use directly the representation of a pretrained model.